 National Pies, Meat Pies

-Sticking to the theme of pies – how can we forget the humble yet equally classic Aussie meat pie?!
+Sticking to the theme of pies – how can we forget the humble yet equally classic Aussie meat pie?
 Tasmania’s famous National Pies are best eaten piping hot straight out of the oven.
 Each pie is made with 128 layers of puff pastry and wrapped around their butchers’ best cuts of Tassie meat.
-A simple yet stunningly perfect all-in-one meal you must taste whilst travelling.
+A simple yet stunningly perfect all-in-one meal you must taste whilst travelling that can be found throughout the island state.

 Flinders Island, Lamb

-At the moment Tasmania looks like a very carnivorous state…we do promise this is the last meat-laden item!
-However, Flinders Island lamb is the most succulent piece of meat you’ll ever eat.
-Tassie’s best restaurants use the tender milk-fed lamb in a number of dishes for the ultimate and decadent experience.
-No chewy bits here we promise.
+While our list so far makes Tasmania look like a very carnivorous state, we promise this is the last meat-laden item!
+That being said, Flinders Island lamb is the most succulent piece of meat you’ll ever eat.
+Renowned around the world for its tender texture and succulent flavours, Tassie’s best restaurants use the tender milk-fed lamb in a number of dishes for the ultimate and decadent experience.
+No chewy bits here we promise!

 Tasmanian Vinters, Wine